WinLua/WinLua-Source-Code/README.md

 If you are looking for the latest version of Lua to run on Windows 10, download a "WinLuaI nstaller.msi" file from VisualStudio/bin/x86/Release and enjoy.

-The only intellectual property of mine is the installer.
+The only intellectual property of the WinLua project is the installer.
 It's MIT licensed.